josephdyer/skeleventy/README.md

 `npm run build` to minify scripts and run Purgecss over your styles.

-Go build some cool stuff and put it on Netlify! :)
+Feel free to adapt this as you wish!
+Go build some cool stuff and put it on Netlify - seriously it's the future! :)